SickChill/SickChill.Wiki/Qualities-Changes.md

 #### **Archive on first match** has been removed in develop

 With the use of two quality lists like we have for custom qualities, **Archive on first match** can be eliminated.
 This removes the continued confusion which caused users to mentally link **Archive on first match** and **Archived Status**, which are two totally separate features.
-It also greatly simplifies the code, and allows us to prepare for better quality handling and eventually user orderable quality lists ("CP Style").
+It also greatly simplifies the code, and allows us to prepare for better quality handling and eventually user order-able quality lists ("CP Style").
 It also makes it easier to add the 2k/4k/UHD qualities.

 #### What does this mean for you?